AllonKleinLab/paper-data/Scully_Ciona_blood_2025/README.md

 ## Data Availability
 scRNA-seq data of _C. robusta_ blood can be viewed interactively and downloaded from [https://kleintools.hms.harvard.edu/paper_websites/scully_ciona_robusta_blood/](https://kleintools.hms.harvard.edu/paper_websites/scully_ciona_robusta_blood/).
 Downloads are also available from the Gene Expression Omnibus (GEO) repository: Series [GSE296253](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE296253) (full processed data and May 2023 libraries), and Sample GSM8869531 from Series [GSE292926](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE292926) (April 2023 library).

+Scripts in this directory expect the _C. robusta_ blood dataset, as well as human and zebrafish datasets, to be downloaded and added to the `data/` subfolder.
+See that subfolder's `README.md` file for more details.

 ## Code in This Directory

 ### Subfolder `helper_functions/`